Pwd9000-ML/blog-devto/posts/2022-GitHub-Automated-Tests-Terraform/GitHub-Automated-Tests-Terraform.md

 }
 ```

-As you can see my terraform test is a simple terraform configuration using a source: `source = "../.."` which will target the root module hosted at the root of my project.
+As you can see my terraform test is a simple terraform configuration using a source: `source = "../.."` which will target the root module hosted at the root of my project repo.

 The test actually involves creating a terraform **plan**, followed by an **apply**, followed by a **destroy** in sequence, as I selected input: `test_type: plan-apply-destroy`